 dirList = listADDEImages(server='localhost', position='ALL', localEntry=irDataSet)

-In step 6, we listed all the available fonts found on your machine.
-Using the same techniques, list out the directory information for each image.
+In step 6, all the available fonts found on your machine were listed.
+Using the same techniques, list the directory information for each image.
 In the input field of the Jython Shell, type:

 for imageDir in dirList: